Kittysplit/kittysplit-blog/_posts/2018-04-26-costs-of-running-a-webapp.md

 * 20 USD for Bugsnag for error reporting and monitoring.
 * 7 USD for Papertrail which is a cloud logging services.

 In total that's **115 USD or 95 EUR**.
-Not included in this the time we invest, office space, Internet, snacks or whiskey.
+Of course, not included in this the time we invest, office space, Internet, snacks or whiskey.
+And to be honest, the time we invest is the biggest cost by a very long way.

 So how much money do we make?
 That's an excellent question.
 The vague answer is "not a lot", but we'll illuminate that in another post.